AlhaqGH/PohLang/README.md

 dart run bin/pohlang.dart examples/phrase_repeat.poh
 ```

+Flags:
+- `--no-run` — only transpile, don't execute the generated Dart
+- `-o <file.dart>` — write output to a custom path

 You can also run with tasks in VS Code: use the Command Palette → Run Task → "Transpile + Run (invoice example)".

 ### Package & publish

-This package is set to version `0.0.1`.
+Current version: `0.0.2`.
 To dry-run a publish:

 ```
 dart pub publish --dry-run